ZachGoldberg/Startup-CTO-Handbook/StartupCTOHandbook.md

 Keep Image Sizes as Small as Possible

 Smaller Docker images upload faster from CI, download faster to application servers, and start up faster.
 The difference between uploading a 50MB image and a 5GB image, from an operational perspective, can be the difference between five seconds to start up a new application server and five minutes.
-That s five more minutes added to your time to deploy, Mean Time to Recovery/rollback, etc. It may not seem like much, but especially in a hotfix scenario, or when you're managing hundreds of application servers these delays add up and have real business impact.
+That's five more minutes added to your time to deploy, Mean Time to Recovery/rollback, etc. It may not seem like much, but especially in a hotfix scenario, or when you're managing hundreds of application servers these delays add up and have real business impact.

 Dockerfile Best Practices![](Aspose.Words.c0fb453a-4739-4f68-a086-b13e34f7d5d9.105.png)

-Every line or command in a Dockerfile generates what is called a layer effectively, a snapshot of the entire image s hard disk.
+Every line or command in a Dockerfile generates what is called a layer effectively, a snapshot of the entire image's hard disk.
 Subsequent layers store deltas between layers.
 A container image is a collection and composition of those layers.

 It follows then that you can minimize the total image size of your container by keeping the individual layers small, and you can minimize a layer by ensuring that each command cleans up any unnecessary data before moving to the next command.

 Another technique for keeping image size down is to use multi-stage builds.
-Multi-stage builds are a bit too complex to describe here, but you can check out Docker s own article on it at ctohb.com/docker.
+Multi-stage builds are a bit too complex to describe here, but you can check out Docker's own article on it at ctohb.com/docker.

 CONTAINER ORCHESTRATION